Abarim Publications' online Biblical Greek Dictionary

 Claiming to know what wisdom is all about is, of course, one the signature elements of the Dunning Kruger Effect.
-So at the risk of being found out, here at Abarim Publications we hold that wisdom has to do with synchronicity with the laws of nature, which are the laws that make the universe tick, the unified whole of which the Bible calls Logos (Romans 1:20.
+So at the risk of being found out, here at Abarim Publications we would propose that wisdom has to do with synchronicity with the laws of nature — which are the laws that make the universe tick, the unified whole of which the Bible calls Logos (Romans 1:20.
 Colossians 1:16-17, Hebrews 1:3).
 Synchronicity with Logos makes all things go smooth, and makes whatever is synchronous with the Word compatible with the Word (Revelation 19:7).
 Asynchronicity causes enormous energy losses, noise, smoke and the ultimate demise of whatever is asynchronous (Revelation 20:10).

 The only real way to check whether one is wise is to measure effects (Matthew 11:19, Luke 7:35).
 If things go up in smoke (crops get lost, wives run off, enemies take over): not wise.
 If things go smoothly (crops are abundant, wives are merry, enemies become friendly neighbors): there's wisdom at play.

 Wisdom tends to drive towards convention and convention allows for diversity — i.e. the more precise a language is formalized, the more specific an expression can be, and thus the broader the expressive spectrum gets.
 All DNA carries life but some codes allow for greater cell-type diversity than others.
 That means that some DNA codes can be correctly followed in several widely varying interpretations: contracting muscle cells, conductive nerve cells, transparent eye cells and acid-producing stomach cells are all correct and non-cancerous interpretations of the very same genetic code that makes a complex animal.